 Piedmontese wines made with passion

-The name Villa Giada, acronym of the initials of my parents' names, was initially used by my grandfather, Giuseppe Faccio, at the beginning of the 70 years when he deeply renovated the old family home and expanded the cellar to follow the evolution of the wine world.
+The name Villa Giada, acronym of the initials of my parents’ names, was initially used by my grandfather, Giuseppe Faccio, at the beginning of the 70’s when he fully renovated the old family home and expanded the cellar in order to follow the evolution of the wine world.

-Those years have marked for our winery the growth of the sale of bottled wine which was no longer sold loose in large demijohns as in the past.
+Those years have marked for our winery the growth of the sale of bottled wine and no longer sold loose in large demijohns as was normal in previous decades.

-The wine world is made of ideas that all resemble each other.
-Globalization, over-communication and planetary copy-paste have led to wines that seek success through the recognition of "others".
+We live in a world where wine is made from ideas that all resemble each other.
+Globalization, over-communication and planetary “copy and pasting” have led to wines that seek success through the recognition from “others”.

-The culture of respect for the earth and its uniqueness characteristics has often failed.
+The culture of respecting the land and its unique characteristics is much less common.

-Everyone promises personality but, on closer inspection, almost no one really brings it to the bottle.
-These are the reasons why I work harder and harder so that my wine makes everyone experience the same thrill and emotions I feel every day , opening the window and enjoying the sight of the hills that I have in front of me.
+Everyone promises personality but, on closer inspection, very few actually bring personality to the bottle.
+This is why I work harder and harder so that, through my wine I can make others experience the same thrill and emotions I feel every day, as I open the window and enjoy the sight of the hills that I have in front of me.

 Being a winemaker means taking care of the place where you live, in all its aspects.